6 Stages of Plant life Cycle in Detail and with Diagram

 • After the seeds are planted in the soil, under suitable conditions, the seed starts absorbing moisture and water, resulting in the swelling of the seed.

-• This swelling leads to the rupture of the seed coat, and the hypocotyl emerges out of the seed to transform into the stem.
+• This swelling leads to the rupture of the seed coat, and the hypocotyl emerges from the seed to transform into the stem.

 • This proliferation of a little stem-like structure from the seed is called germination.